 - Money lending/collecting

-NAICS/SIC codes are received through public record data such as responses to Census surveys or administrative records, so make sure you correctly identify your business on such records going forward.
+If you’ve been misclassified, you can update your business profile on the agency’s website or by contacting the agency directly.
+Industry codes are received through public record data such as responses to Census surveys or administrative records, so make sure you correctly identify your business on such records going forward.

 Trade Payment History